sebastian-griego/BEqCritic/README_BEQCRITIC.md

   --write-split-ids

 2) Tune selection hyperparameters on `proofnetverif_valid_candidates.jsonl`, then report on `proofnetverif_test_candidates.jsonl`.

+If you have an offline dataset with an explicit `train` split, you can instead pass `--split train --eval-split valid` to avoid using `--eval-size`.

 Alternative setup (when you only have a single split available locally):